bangaloresolutionshub/essbase/Lab14/LabGuide14.md

         a.
 On the Applications home page, click Actions to the right of the Sales cube in the DynamicCorp application.
         b.
 Select Job Details to check the load data job details.
         c.
 Click Close when done.
         d.
-On the Applications home page again, open the Actions inspector for the Sample cube.
+On the Applications page, click the Actions menu on the cube row to the right of the Sample cube, and click Inspect.
         e.
 Select Statistics to view the resulting statistics for the Sales cube.

 You have now completed loading data using a rule.